-Transition to the Australian Government Legal Service
+The Australian Government Legal Service

-The AGLS is expected to launch in 2020, replacing and building on the work of the current Australian Government Legal Network (AGLN) and its sub-committees.
+The Australian Government Legal Service (AGLS) is expected to launch in the coming months, replacing and building on the work of the Australian Government Legal Network (AGLN) and its sub-committees.

 If you’re a government lawyer, what’s in it for you?

 - Membership of the AGLS will be a core part of your professional identity.

 - You will be part of a professional network for collaboration and information sharing.

 - You will have access to training and career development opportunities like the Foundational Australian Government Lawyer Training program, mentoring and secondment opportunities.

 - Access to the AGLS website, which brings together resources and events to enhance your government lawyer experience and career pathway.

 Australian Government Legal Service Board